IBM-Blockchain-Archive/marbles/README.md

 ##Demo Description
 This is a simple asset transfer and asset permission example.

-##Demo Goals
+##Goals Phase 1
-1. User can create a thing and store it in the chaincode state
+1. User can create a ball and store it in the chaincode state
-1. User can read all things in the chaincode state
+1. User can read all balls in the chaincode state
-1. User can transfer thing to another user
+1. User can transfer ball to another user
-1. User can see the owner of a thing
+1. User can see the owner of a ball

+##Goals Phase 2
+1. ^^
+1. Multiple users can own/share a ball
+1. User's rent balls for timeperiod, auto lose ownership

+##Goals Phase 3
+1. ^^
+1. User's can advertise to rent out their balls
+1. Other users can rent the balls

 ###Permissions:
-1. Owner – can add/remove all permissions to the thing
+1. Owner – can add/remove all permissions to the ball

-###Attributes of a thing:
+###Attributes of a ball:
+1. name
+1. color
+1. size
-1. id
+1. user
-1. the rest is optional

 ---